 |A fourth-year course in publishing, advanced writing workshop, or teaching writing.|

 Eligible Carleton students can declare the Creative Writing Concentration through the change of program elements feature in Carleton Central.
 The Concentration is only awarded when all the program requirements have been successfully completed.
 Creative Writing workshops count toward a student’s graduation requirements whether or not the Concentration is completed.

 Acceptance into the creative writing workshops is not guaranteed.
 Permission to register in a creative writing workshop is at the discretion of the course instructor, based on student writing samples.
 Students in the BA Honours English with a Concentration in Creative Writing who are unsuccessful in registering or completing the required creative writing workshops will be eligible to continue in the BA Honours English (so long as they are meeting the minimum entrance requirements).

 Admission into all creative writing workshops is based on the submission of writing samples and brief biographical statement (also called a portfolio) specific to each workshop and instructor.
 The writing samples requirements and deadlines for submission are posted well before registration.

 ENGL 4910: Independent Creative-Writing Project

-Fourth-year students with a minimum CGPA of 10.0 (A-) work one-on-one with a faculty supervisor toward the completion of a manuscript of approximately 10,000 words in the form of poetry, dramatic work, novella, collected stories or other proposed work.
+Fourth-year students with a minimum CGPA of 10.0 (A-) work one-on-one with a faculty supervisor toward the completion of a proposed manuscript.
+Prose-based manuscripts, such as novellas, memoirs, or short story collections, will be approximately 10,000 words in length; the length of poetry, dramatic, or other proposed work will be determined by the supervisor (reflecting the equivalent length parameters of prose projects).
 Students will secure a faculty supervisor and submit a proposal to the Undergraduate Supervisor well in advance of the fall term.
 To find out more about this course, please see the course listing in the Undergraduate Calendar.